“Hey, I just wanted to remind you that, um, you haven't paid yet for this month?”

-"I just wanted to (do something)" is a polite way to start any question when you need to ask but you don't feel that confident about it.
-For example, after you've made a few sentences of small talk you can ask someone:
+"I wanted to (do something)" is a polite way to start any question when you need to ask but you don't feel that confident about it.

 I just wanted to see if you're free on Thursday night.
 I'm going to this art show with a few friends of mine.

 People use "I wanted to remind you that..." in business situations pretty often.
 It's more common in spoken English than in writing.